Search for a players profile

 Rafa Bello Cabrera

 Major Wins: 0

 Other Wins: 2

 GBC Wind Performance Rating: ⭐⭐⭐⭐

-Rafa Cabrera Bello is a three-time winner on the European Tour having won the Austrian Open in 2009, Dubai Desert Classic in 2012 and Scottish Open in 2017.
-The win in Scotland was followed by his best ever major finish - 4th place at the Open Championship which catapulted him to his highest ever world ranking (16th).
+Rafa Cabrera Bello is a four-time winner on the European Tour having won his most recent in late 2021 at the Open De Espana.
 He also has two Challenge Tour wins, the first of which was one year after turning professional in 2005.

-RCB plays a mixture of the European Tour and the PGA Tour nowadays but really struggled in 2020.
-He missed the cut 11 times in 2020, the highest number since 2010.
-He also failed to record a top 10, the first time that had happened since 2007.
+RCB plays a mixture of the European Tour and the PGA Tour nowadays but really struggled in 2020 and large parts of 2021.
+He missed the cut 11 times in 2020 and 13 tiems in 2021, the highest number since 2010.

 Rafa and his wife welcomed a baby girl into the world in August 2019.